alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 - Can achieve generalisation through tricks like padding or breaking up the space, partial observability
   - Example and how it breaks

-## Reinforcement with Graph Neural Networks
+## Reinforcement Learning with Graph Neural Networks

 - Define a graph, what an MDP looks like on a graph
 - How GNNs can be used to process graph-structured observations

-- How GNNs can be used to model policies/value functions that can handle variable-size action spaces
+### Fixed Action Spaces
+- nodes to graph embedding via pooling
+  - best to be permutation invariant
+- graph embedding to action space via MLP or similar
+- examples

+### Neighbours as Actions
+- GNN outputs node-level embeddings
+- use node embeddings to get scores (value-based)

+### Nodes as Actions
+- GNN outputs node-level embeddings
+- use previous score based approach for value based approach
-- Examples of use
+- or use proto-action approach (policy-based)

-### Example 1: Combinatorial Optimisation on Graphs

-### Example 2: Multi-Agent RL on Graphs

-### Example 3:
+- examples

+### Edges as Actions
+- GNN could output edge-level embeddings
+- Or could use line graph transformation to convert edges to nodes
+- examples

 ## Design Considerations